acornejo/kilobot-labs/README.md

 ```

 ### 2.3 Modify test-listener.c
+* **Program:** If a received message is even and nearby, blink red.
+If
+it is even and further, blink magenta.
+If a recieved message is odd,
+blink blue if nearby and cyan if far.
+* **Objective:** Introduce how to check message content and distance.
 * **Code:** [test-listener-mod.c](https://github.com/acornejo/kilobot-labs/blob/master/test-listener-mod.c)

 Now modify the listener code from before to read the value of the